Do Independent Contractors Get Paid for Training?

 Organizations are not required by law to provide training to independent contractors, but the decision to do so depends on them.
 The company should train the contractors if their tasks require familiarization with the organization’s processes.
 Training is also ideal if the independent contractor will handle sensitive information or trade secrets.

-Independent contractors usually provide and pay for their training to certify their expertise, so organizations no longer have to train them.
-For this reason, businesses no longer have to pay for their skill enhancement.
+Independent contractors usually provide and pay for training to certify their expertise, so organizations no longer have to train them.
+For this reason, businesses no longer have to pay for skill enhancement.

 On the contrary, organizations may require in-house employees to attend training as long as they will pay for it.